 In line with section 71(1) of the School Standards and Framework Act 1998, a child's parent/carer may request for the child to be withdrawn wholly or partly from RE lessons.
 If a parent or carer wishes to withdraw their child from RE lessons, we would kindly request they make an appointment to meet with their child's class teacher to discuss any concerns and then if they still wish to go ahead with the withdrawal, they should put this in writing to the headteacher.

 For your information, children have a 2-3 week unit of learning at the start of each half term and our teachers use schemes of work created by PlanBee that are in line with the Hertfordshire syllabus.
-Please click here to view the curriculum map so you may find out the units your child will be studying this school year.
+Please click here to view the Religious Education Medium-term Planning so you may find out the units your child will be studying this school year.